 Finally, alimony can be creative.
 More importantly, payments between spouses can be creative.
 Maybe in a certain case, a disproportionate share of the family’s assets totally offsets the need for alimony.

 Remember: seeking assistance from an experienced divorce attorney should always be your first step in moving forward with your life.
 SIEGELLAW can help.
-Give us a call at 410-792-2300 or fill out the form on this page to request additional information.
+For more information, reach out to the experienced Maryland divorce attorneys at SIEGELLAW today by calling (410) 792-2300 or by requesting a consultation online.